dave v

 The initial plugin had these AI-generated Q&As to prompt reflection.
 However, previous participants felt like they were repetitive summaries without offering specific angles or concrete ways to explore a competitor further.

 Before picture of old plugin, showing AI generation features for the Competitive Analysis exercise.
-Before and after picture
+Before and after picture of generated insights.

 Design Decisions